 Blood vessel formation occurs via two main mechanisms: (1) vasculogenesis and (2) angiogenesis.

-Vasculogenesis is the process by which blood vessels are formed in the embryo.
+Vasculogenesis is the process by which blood vessels form in the embryo.
 Interactions between precursor cells and various growth factors drive the cellular differentiation seen with vasculogenesis.
 Precursor mesodermal cells and their receptors respond to FGF2 to become hemangioblasts.
-Hemangioblast receptors then respond to VEGF inducing further differentiation into endothelial cells.
-These endothelial cells then coalesce forming the first hollow blood vessels.
+Hemangioblast receptors then respond to VEGF, inducing further differentiation into endothelial cells.
+These endothelial cells then coalesce, forming the first hollow blood vessels.
 The first blood vessels formed by vasculogenesis include the dorsal aorta and the cardinal veins.

 All other vasculature in the human body forms by angiogenesis.
-Angiogenesis is the process in which new blood vessels are derived from the endothelial layer of a pre-existing vessel.
+Angiogenesis is the process in which new blood vessels derive from the endothelial layer of a pre-existing vessel.
 Interactions involving VEGF drive angiogenesis.
 This process is the predominant form of neovascularization in the adult.

 The walls of large blood vessels, like the aorta and the vena cava, are supplied with blood by vasa vasorum.
 This term translates to mean "vessel of a vessel."

 Three types of vasa vasorum exist (1) vasa vasorum internae, (2) vasa vasorum externae, and (3) venous vasa vasorae.
 Vasa vasorum internae originate from the lumen of a vessel and penetrate the vessel wall to supply oxygen and nutrients.
-Vasa vasorum externae originate from a nearby branching vessel and feed back into the larger vessel wall.
+Vasa vasorum externae originate from a nearby branching vessel and feedback into the larger vessel wall.
+Some infections, such as late-stage manifestations of tertiary syphilis may lead to endarteritis of the vasa vasorum of the ascending aorta.
 Venous vasa vasorae originate within the vessel wall and drain into a nearby vein to provide venous drainage for vessel walls.

-Blood vessels are primarily innervated by the sympathetic nervous system.
+The sympathetic nervous system primarily innervates blood vessels.
 The smooth muscles of vasculature contain alpha-1, alpha-2, and beta-2 receptors.
-A fine balance between the influence of the sympathetic and parasympathetic nervous systems is responsible for the underlying physiological vascular tone.
+A delicate balance between the influence of the sympathetic and parasympathetic nervous systems is responsible for the underlying physiological vascular tone.
 Specialized receptors located in the aortic arch and the carotid arteries acquire information regarding blood pressure (baroreceptors) and oxygen content (chemoreceptors) from passing blood.
 This information is then relayed to the nucleus of the solitary tract via the vagus nerve.
-Blood vessel constriction or relaxation then ensues accordingly determined by the body's sympathetic response.
+Blood vessel constriction or relaxation then ensues accordingly, determined by the body's sympathetic response.